general-programming/blogposts/patreon-and-discord.md

 ## Wrapping up

-It's baffling to me that the integration is this bad - given that they give creators the option to place a "Includes Discord rewards" banner on their pledge tiers.
-Clearly they don't mind placing another company's logo quite visibly on creator pages, so why didn't they spend any more time implementing this feature?
+It's baffling to me that the integration is this bad - given that Patreon gives creators the option to place a "Includes Discord rewards" banner on their pledge tiers.
+Clearly Patreon doesn't mind placing another company's logo quite visibly on creator pages, so why didn't they spend any more time implementing this feature?

 If you're interested more in Patreon's design and business failings, I'd suggest